Skip to content

 Pix

-The Pix module APIs are designed to use Pix's HTTP request signing, verification, sending and receiving functionalities.
+The APIs of the Pix module are designed to use the functionalities of signing, verifying, sending and receiving HTTP requests Pix.

 Network

-The HSM does not make direct access to the Pix/DICT servers, but is positioned on the network for use by the PSP's internal servers.
+The HSM does not directly access the Pix/DICT servers, but is positioned on the network for use by the PSP's internal servers.

 ---